 - Learn to recognize adrenaline.
 When you experience an injury, or a sudden, surprising event, your body will flood with adrenaline and noradrenaline (and a host of other stress-related hormones).
 These chemicals equip you for fight or flight, increasing your heartbeat, increasing your breathing, and pushing your emotions to the brink.
 When you recognize this for what it is, you can remove yourself from its worst effects.
 Saying to yourself, “my body is preparing me for danger” helps you think rationally, even while these stress hormones are pumping out.
 It takes practice but can be an effective way to remain calm in the moment.

 - Focus on your breathing.
 Your mind will likely be running wild after a hit and run, so it’s important to find a way to center yourself.
 One of the most common ways to accomplish this is to focus on your breathing.
 Take big, deep breaths; these will help slow your heart rate down and will give you something to focus on until those chemicals start to subside.

 - Meditate daily.
 Practicing mindfulness meditation is shown to have positive effects on the brain over the long term; people who meditate daily tend to have more control over their emotions, greater focus, and greater resilience to stressful events (all of which are helpful when reacting to a hit and run accident).
 Plus, you’ll enjoy a host of other benefits, like lower anxiety on a daily basis.

 Important Steps to Take

-If you are involved in a hit and run, make sure you’re familiar with the following important steps to take:
+If you are involved or injured in a hit and run crash, make sure you’re familiar with the following important steps to take: